Microbiology’s transformation to fully Open Access

 Microbiology is now fully Open Access

 Having published advances across the field of microbiology for 75 years, Microbiology – the Microbiology Society’s founding journal – has transitioned to fully Open Access (OA) for 2023.
 Find out more about the benefits of Open Access from the Editors of Microbiology in the video below.

 This exciting new chapter for this established journal indicates the Society’s commitment to an Open Science future.
 Submit now to:

 Expand your reach

 Open Access research can be read by anyone, anywhere in the world, with no restriction on reading, sharing, or reusing.

 Increase your impact

-Articles published OA in Society journals get on average twice the citations and 3.7 times the usage of paywalled content, based on data from Web of Science across all Society journals.
+Articles published Open Access in Society journals get on average twice the citations and 3.7 times the usage of paywalled content, based on data from Web of Science across all Society journals.